Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-Comparing eq.\@ \eqref{eq_hen_non_ext_hd_smallCP_lowT_smallerT} with eq.\@ \eqref{eq_hee_non_ext_hd_smallCP_lowT_smallerT} we arrive at
+Comparing eq.\@ \eqref{ehenhdnescpltst} with eq.\@ \eqref{eheehdnescpltst} we arrive at

-where $ {\cal S}_{A}^{ \textit{th} } = \frac{ 1 }{ 4 G_{N}^{ \left ( d + 1 \right ) } } \left ( \frac{ 4\pi T_{ \textit{ef{}f} } }{ d } \right )^{ d - 1 } V $ with $ V \equiv L^{ d - 2 } l $ being the volume of the subsystem under consideration.
+where $\mathcal{S}_A^{\textit{th}}=\frac{1}{4G_N^{(d+1)}}\left(\frac{4\pi T_{\textit{ef{}f}}}{d}\right)^{d-1}V$ with $V\equiv L^{d-2}l$ being the volume of the subsystem under consideration.

-The first two terms on the right hand side of eq.\@ \eqref{eq_hen_non_ext_hd_smallCP_lowT_smallerT} for the holographic entanglement negativity correspond to the holographic entanglement negativity for the zero temperature pure state configuration of a single subsystem in a $CFT_d$ dual to bulk pure $AdS_{d+1}$ geometry, while the rest of the terms characterize the perturbative corrections due to the temperature and chemical potential of the black hole.
-As has been seen with the $AdS_4/CFT_3$ scenario, we observe from eq.\@ \eqref{eq_hen_hee_rel_non_ext_hd_smallCP_lowT_smallerT} the universal relation between the holographic entanglement negativity and entropy, signifying the elimination of the volume dependent thermal contribution, which serves as a strong consistency check of our computation, and the holographic conjecture in \cite{Chaturvedi:2016rcn}.
+The first two terms on the right hand side of eq.\@ \eqref{ehenhdnescpltst} for the holographic entanglement negativity correspond to the holographic entanglement negativity for the zero temperature pure state configuration of a single subsystem in a $CFT_d$ dual to bulk pure $AdS_{d+1}$ geometry, while the rest of the terms characterize the perturbative corrections due to the temperature and chemical potential of the black hole.
+The relation in eq.\@ \eqref{ehenheehdnescpltst} describes that the holographic entanglement negativity is characterized at the leading order by the elimination of the volume dependent thermal entropy from the holographic entanglement entropy for the finite temperature mixed state of a single subsystem reproducing earlier results in the literature.
+Note that this is in contrast with the holographic entanglement entropy given in eq.\@ \eqref{eheehdnescpltst}, which scales with the volume.
+This is expected as the entanglement negativity characterizes an upper bound on the distillable entanglement in quantum information theory \cite{Vidal:2002zz,Plenio:2005cwa}.
+The elimination of the thermal contributions to the leading order hence serves as a strong consistency check for the higher dimensional holographic construction described in \cite{Chaturvedi:2016rcn, Chaturvedi:2016rft}.\footnote{This elimination of the thermal contributions is expected to hold to all orders.
+Note also that an exact analysis of the area of the RT surfaces is there in the literature as mentioned in footnote \ref{nmeijer}.} Note that this is similar to the corresponding lower dimensional $AdS_3/CFT_2$ scenario where it is exact in the large central charge limit.

-{\bfseries (ii) $ \mu l \ll T l \ll 1 $}
+{\bfseries (ii) $\mu l\ll Tl\ll 1$}